AlexanderM1927/alexanderm1927/README.md

 - ⚡ My favorite code languages are JavaScript and PHP
 - 🌱 I'm right now improving my skills on VueJS with the latest standards.

-### I have experience working on different projects as an employee and freelance
+I have experience working on different projects as an employee and freelance.
 I have been working with JavaScript and PHP during  4 years.
 Some of the technologies I worked with:

 - Laravel